2018 World Snooker Championship: Final

-The two finalists were John Higgins and Mark Williams; both former champions.
+The two finalists were John Higgins and Mark Williams, both multiple former champions.
 The final was played as a best of 35 frames match (18 frames needed to win), spread over four sessions between 6 and 7 May 2018.
 Williams took an early lead in the first session of the match, winning all of the first four frames.
 Higgins won the second mini-session 3–1, so the first session ended with a 5–3 lead for Williams.
 In the second session, Williams took the next two frames to lead 7–3, before Higgins scored four consecutive frames to level the score at 7–7.
 Williams then pulled away once again, winning the final three frames to take a 10–7 lead overnight.

 Williams won the first four frames on the second day of the final, extending his winning streak to seven frames and his lead to 14–7, before Higgins pulled two frames back after the mid-session interval.
 In the second of those frames, Higgins won with a 72 counter-clearance after Williams missed on a break of 65.
 In the following frame, Higgins started on a maximum break, which had never been achieved in a World Championship final; he potted ten reds with blacks but could not complete the clearance.
 Nevertheless, he secured his third successive frame with the break of 80, reducing his deficit to 10–14.
 Williams took the last frame to win the session 5–3, giving him a 15–10 lead heading into the final session of the championship.